 Promotional items or freebies tend to be cheap and made from unsustainable materials.
 Cheap plastic pens, for instance, contain toxic ink and pollute the environment.
 Rather than accumulating these pens, invest in refillable fountain pens or eco-friendly stationery brands.

 Of course, we also generate waste within the office environment.
-Use both sides of paper when printing or writing, refuse junk mail, and invest in sustainable office supplies.
+Use both sides of paper when printing or writing, refuse junk mail, and invest in eco-friendly pens and sustainable office supplies.
 Rather than tossing out extra office materials, you can donate them to schools that need them.
 Also, develop an office culture of refillable items; these include refillable pens and markers.

 Planning your meals and packing your lunch eliminates waste from takeaways.
 Many times, these takeaway foods come with plastic cutleries.
 Snacks also come in plastic wrappers, which lead to waste.

 Instead of single-use tissue papers, invest in handkerchiefs that can serve you for longer.
 With every use of tissue paper, you toss them away.
 However, you can use your handkerchiefs, wash them and use them again.
-Handkerchiefs serve various purposes and you can keep more than one in your purse.
+Handkerchiefs serve various purposes, and you can keep more than one in your purse.

 It protects wildlife and the planet: Several waste products end up in oceans, landfills, and even on the streets.
 These negatively impact animals both on land and in water.
 It also leads to environmental pollution, which is harmful to human health.
 A zero-waste lifestyle embraces sustainable materials.

-It can help you save money: Zero waste living helps you plan your life by prioritizing only useful and essential items.
+It can help you save money: Zero-waste living helps you plan your life by prioritizing only useful and essential items.
 This also helps you reduce purchasing disposable items that don't last long.

-The zero-waste tips highlighted in this article serve as a guide to help you embrace a zero-waste lifestyle.
+The zero-waste tips highlighted in this article serve as a guide to help you embrace a zero-waste lifestyle and achieve your zero-waste goals.
 These tips are simple and easy to apply to your daily life.

 Schultz, T., & Suresh, A. (2018).
 Life Cycle Impact Assessment Methodology for Environmental Paper Network Paper Calculator v4.0, SCS Global Services,